mmuman/AAUI2AUI/README.md

 ## TODOs

+- [ ] do we need thermal tape instead of kapton? assert thermal flow
 - [ ] Make sure non-Apple cards don't send 12V on the 5V pins
 - [ ] Find how to make sure the DA15 shell stick on the connector
 - [ ] Try UHU Plast for the DC in jack